 - Use Two-Factor Authentication to ensure that whoever is trying to access your systems is the person you're expecting (we recommend 2FA to everyone, no matter what systems you're using)

 - Restrict access to your remote desktop through a VPN - Virtual Private Network - rather than having it available on the public internet.
+This is a key way to curtail hacking attempts.

 - Add Network Level Authentication, which requires that devices connecting to the remote desktop are using the right software, using up to date operating systems, and have the right security measures in place.